sneakycrow/website/_posts/2023-03-17-counting-pogs-in-rust.md

 There's a few technical layers to this application.
 The first part is we create a bot to connect to the twitch chat.
 Every time a user sends a message, we log that message to our tracing library.
-In our tracing library, we configure it to write a specific tracing layer `chat_messages` to a log.
+In our tracing library, we configure it to write a specific tracing layer, `chat_messages`, to a log.

 The next part is configuring an http server using [axum][axum].
-It has a route that can receive events to process the logs.
-Using [polars][polars], we'll read the logs into memories and parse them.
-We'll do this in fairly performant and asynchronous way as well.
+It has a route that can receive event requests to process the logs.
+Using [polars][polars], we'll read the logs into memory, then parse them.
+One neat thing about polars is its ability to parse over the memory limit of data.

 ## connect to twitch chat with [twitch-irc][twitch-irc]